Wren6991/PicoDVI/Readme.md

 ====================================================================
 (Original Readme content follows later)

-At present this implements a 16-bit color framebuffer to which Adafruit_GFX drawing operations can be made.
-Other framebuffer types (8-bit, 1-bit) might get added later, but probably not every permutation PicoDVI is capable of.
+Implements a few framebuffer types to which Adafruit_GFX drawing operations can be made; not every permutation PicoDVI is capable of, but a useful subset.

+WARNING: all video modes require overclocking (performed automatically at run-time, nothing to select), occasionally over-volting (optionally selected in sketch code), and higher resolutions may require reducing the QSPI clock rate (Tools menu in future arduino-pico release).
+The RP2040 microcontroller is being run WAY beyond spec and there is a VERY SMALL BUT NONZERO POSSIBILITY OF PERMANENT DAMAGE.
+Please see LICENSE file; usual software disclaimers about liability apply, user accepts risk.

 Requires Earle Philhower III RP2040 Arduino core (not the "official" Arduino RP2040 core).
-Some resolutions may require slightly higher over-voltage settings vs. equivalent Pico SDK-built projects.
-Just speculating there might be a slightly higher workload when built in Arduino environment, due to timekeeping interrupts, Serial and any other background stuff.

 Changes vs main PicoDVI repo:
 - Add library.properties file, src and examples directories per Arduino